1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Cystic fibrosis is a genetic condition that causes thick, sticky mucus to build up in the lungs and digestive tract, leading to breathing difficulties and poor nutrient absorption.
+Cystic fibrosis is a hereditary disease that causes thick and sticky mucus to accumulate in the lungs and digestive system, leading to breathing difficulties and poor nutrient absorption.

-CF is inherited when each parent carries a mutation in the CFTR gene.
-There is a 25% chance with each pregnancy for a child to be born with CF if both parents are carriers.
+CF occurs when both parents carry mutations in the CFTR gene.
+The probability of a child being born with CF is 25% per pregnancy if both parents are carriers.

-Typical signs include a persistent cough with mucus, frequent lung infections, wheezing, poor weight gain, greasy stools, and difficulty digesting food.
+Common signs include chronic cough with sputum, frequent lung infections, wheezing, slow weight gain, greasy stools, and difficulty digesting food.

-Diagnosis involves a sweat chloride test, genetic screening for CFTR mutations, lung function tests, and chest imaging (X-ray or CT scan).
+Dr. Chadha diagnoses CF using sweat chloride tests, genetic screening for CFTR mutations, lung function tests, and imaging such as chest X-ray or CT scan.

-Treatments include pancreatic enzyme supplements, chest physical therapy, CFTR modulator medications, mucus thinners, inhaled antibiotics, and vitamin supplementation.
+Treatment involves pancreatic enzyme supplements, chest physiotherapy, CFTR modulator drugs, mucus thinners, inhaled antibiotics, and vitamin supplementation.

-Advanced or minimally invasive procedures include bronchoscopy to clear airways, sinus surgery for chronic sinusitis, and placement of a PEG tube for supplemental nutrition.
+Advanced procedures may include bronchoscopy to open airways, sinus surgery for chronic sinusitis, and PEG tube placement for supplemental feeding.

-With current therapies and multidisciplinary care, many people with CF now live into their 40s and beyond, with ongoing advances improving outcomes.
+With modern treatments and comprehensive care, individuals with CF can expect to live into their 40s and beyond, with ongoing improvements in care and therapy.

 Related Blogs